Visa name

 Known gotchas

-Every digital nomad visa has sharp edges that are not obvious until you are deep in the process.
-These are the issues that trip up Indonesia applicants most often — we would rather you know now than discover them at the consulate.
+Every nomad visa has sharp edges that are not obvious from the glossy guides.
+These are the specific snags that trip up Indonesia applicants most often.
+Better you see them now than at the consulate window.

-Gotcha #1: The "5-year digital nomad KITAS" announced in 2022 took until 2024 to actually materialize as E33G — many sources still cite outdated rules
+Gotcha #1: The "5-year digital nomad KITAS" announced in 2022 only shipped in 2024 as E33G — a lot of blog posts still cite the old rules

-Gotcha #2: Bali's B211A is often marketed by visa agents as a "nomad visa" but it technically prohibits remote work performed on Indonesian soil for local clients
+Gotcha #2: Bali's B211A is often marketed by visa agents as a "nomad visa", but it technically bans remote work performed on Indonesian soil for local clients

-Gotcha #3: The Second Home Visa requires parking $130,000+ in an Indonesian state bank for the full duration — not a liquid option
+Gotcha #3: The Second Home Visa asks you to park $130,000+ in an Indonesian state bank for the full duration — that money is not a liquid reserve

 Compare with other nomad destinations

-Many nomads evaluate 3-5 countries before settling on a base.
-Here is how Indonesia stacks up against the other major 2026 programs by minimum income and duration.
+Most nomads I know shortlist three to five countries before committing to a base.
+Here is how Indonesia sits next to the other major 2026 programs on minimum income and duration.

 Compare